greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/being-inclusive_1_1.md

 ---
-title: "Being Inclusive"
+title: Being Inclusive
-description: "We are all responsible for creating and maintaining an inclusive environment at GitLab."
+description: We are all responsible for creating and maintaining an inclusive environment at GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/being-inclusive_1_1/
+linkTitle: Being Inclusive
+type: docs
 ---

 ## What is fundamental for a successful inclusive environment